kmhoute/NSAteam/CodeDetails.md

     ScatterTest (real) *** not really sure what this did ****

   ***add from camille: testingallMandP, changingL_SLH, and merged; from Hossam: genDATA_noise
+  *** can add an extras folder or make an extras class and include the random test functions